 To build muscle, most fitness experts recommend taking in 0.6 grams to 1.1 grams of protein daily for each pound you weigh.

 Protein-rich foods include lean meats such as turkey or chicken breast, fish, eggs, tofu, soybeans, legumes, and beans.

 Carbohydrates supply the energy that the body and muscles need to train hard, so be sure you are getting enough in your diet if you want to get ripped.
 Carbs that will be most beneficial include vegetables such as sweet potatoes, winter squash, and any root vegetables.
 Legumes, quinoa, and buckwheat are other good carb sources.
 Steer clear of empty carbohydrates such as those found in cakes, cookies, and candies, white bread, white pasta, etc.

-While you will want to restrict saturated and trans fats, make sure you are taking in sufficient healthy fats.
-Healthy fats boost the metabolism, which makes it easier to lower body fat.
+While you will want to restrict saturated and trans fats, make sure you are taking in a sufficient amount of healthy fats.
+Healthy fats will boost your metabolism, making it easier to lower your body fat level.

 Another reason fats are important is because research has shown that people who exercise rigorously while following a diet that is very low in fat find it difficult to build muscle.

 Healthy fats include olive oil, olives, ghee, avocados, nuts, chia seeds, Greek yogurt, and dark chocolate.

 Get Ripped in 30 Days Summary